skybert/skybert-net/src/talks/charset-and-encoding/slides.md

 ---

-## Quiz
+## Summary

+Use UTF-8

 ---

-## Unicode is ....

-1. An encoding
-2. A character set

----

-## UTF-8 is ....

-1. An encoding
-2. A character set

----

-## Can you store

->  "Alpha and Ω" in a database with ISO 8859-1 encoding?

-1. Yes
-2. No

----

-## If you see big squares

-> instead of letters, it's because ...

-1. The data are saved using one encoding and are displayed with another
-2. The character set used when saving the data didn't have support for the letter(s)
-2. The font you're using is missing the letter(s)

----

-## If my Java source file uses Windows 1252 encoding

-> will æ, ø and å be written correctly to the database?

-1. Yes
-2. No
-3. It depends

----

-## What has happened here?

-> KjÃ¸rer

-1. You're missing a font to show the letter after "Kj".
-2. Mismatch between the encoding used when saving the data and reading them.

----

 ## Summary

-- If you're seeing **squares** it's because the font your program is using doesn't have support for the letter (but _everything is ok with the system_).
+- If you're seeing **squares** it's because the font your program is using doesn't have support for the letter.

-- If you're seeing complete nonsense like **KjÃ¸rer** it's because something has gone wrong with the encoding one or more places in the system you're using.
+- Nonsense like **KjÃ¸rer** is because of encoding problems.

 ---

 ## Summary

-- Which character sets and encoding third party systems are using internally is irrelevant.
+- Character encoding in third party systems are using is irrelevant.

 - What matters is how the data is _transported_ between the systems.